-Using this technology for all electronic threats, RAV Engine can study the behaviour of eventual malwares (malicious software, like worms, Trojans and hoaxes) and propose different methods for handling it.
+Using this technology for all electronic threats, RAV Engine can study the behavior of eventual malwares (malicious software, like worms, Trojans, backdoors, etc.) and propose different methods for handling it.
 Therefore, a virus can be detected and cleaned even if its signature does not exist in the database.